MilanStaffehl/numdantic/README.md

 x: NDArray[Shape[int, SomeAxis, L[2], SomeAxis], np.int32]
 ```

+For each of these axes, type checkers and `pydantic` will apply the rules described above.
+In a `pydantic` model this would mean that the second and fourth axes of `x` must have the same length and the third axis must be of length 2.

 ### Generic scalar types

 Often, it is not crucial what precision your arrays dtype has.
 You might not care if your array has dtype `int32` or `int64`, just that it is an integer.
 Or perhaps you do not care about the dtype at all.
 For this purpose, `numdantic` allows you to specify broader dtypes in your annotations, using the generic scalar types provided by `numpy`: